mohid-uh/GreenCampus_Prototype/README.md

 2. **Instructions:**

-     The prototype is ran via a menu in the command line interface, the user should follow the prompts to observe the functionalities.
+     The prototype is run via a menu in the command line interface, the user should follow the prompts to observe the functionalities.

 3. **Programming Languages, Frameworks & Tools:**